guillermomuntaner/Burritos/README.md

 print(apiToken) // nil

 // You can also construct an expirable with an initial value and expiration date:
-@Expirable(initialValue: "zyx987", expirationDate: date, duration: 60)
+@Expirable(wrappedValue: "zyx987", expirationDate: date, duration: 60)
 var apiToken: String?
 // or just update an existing one:
 _apiToken.set("zyx987", expirationDate: date)